 The electric vehicle market is booming and India is no exception.
 Ampere Vehicles is making electric bikes and scooters affordable for rural consumers as well as manufacturing electric scooters for people who are disabled and waste collection vehicles used in villages.
 To date the company has sold more than 14,000 long-life battery vehicles, helping to tackle air pollution and make a real dent in climate change emissions.

 Making mobile pay-as-you-go the obvious choice for off-grid solar

-Angaza Design is enabling manufacturers and distributors to make energy products affordable to the world’s one billion off-grid consumers.
+Angaza is enabling manufacturers and distributors to make energy products affordable to the world’s one billion off-grid consumers.
 The company partners with manufacturers of solar products ranging from small study lamps to higher-wattage solar home systems that are capable of charging mobile phones, powering TVs and multiple lights at once.

 Cutting edge monitoring technology converting data to dollars

 In a country where a third of the population can suffer from power cuts lasting several hours, this innovative Indian start-up is addressing the need for demand-side energy management.
 Working with the likes of Coca Cola and Tata, Ecolibrium Energy has come up with a big data energy analytics platform, Smartsense, which is helping more than 500 commercial and industrial consumers and utilities in South Asia to save up to 15% of their energy costs.

 Nepal is one of the poorest countries in the world, with half the population living below the poverty line and more than half living without access to reliable power.
 Empower Generation is bringing clean energy to vulnerable communities there, helping to eradicate poverty, improve health and reduce carbon emissions.

 The organisation is empowering women, who tend to be disproportionately affected by energy poverty, to become entrepreneurs by training them to own a solar business and manage a sales force.